-In less than 4 weeks we branded, organized, promoted and hosted an event which crystallized BC (and Canada’s)distaste for unsafe drilling on our sensitive coast, and attracted more than5,000 people to a protest party on Jericho Beach.
+In less than 4 weeks we branded, organized, promoted and hosted an event which crystallized BC (and Canada’s)distaste for unsafe drilling on our sensitive coast and attracted more than5,000 people to a protest party on Jericho Beach.

-Toast The Coast (before the coast is toast) was a tongue in cheek celebration of the coast, a send off party, that highlighted the risk that the coastline was under.
-Pre-event assets (posters, coasters, stencils, 'toastcards'(images toasted onto bread) and social media assets) were a hit and we also scripted and produced two short films featuring a homeless polar bear that were narrated by Rachel McAdams.
+Toast The Coast (before the coast is toast) was a tongue in cheek send off party, celebrating the coast as we once knew it.
+Pre-event assets (posters, coasters, stencils, 'toastcards'(images toasted onto bread) and social media assets) has massive impact and we also scripted and produced two short films featuring a homeless polar bear that were narrated by Rachel McAdams.

 Three months after the event,Shell withdrew their plans to drill in the Arctic, citing public pressure and technical issue as the reason.

-So we took at look at the life of a displaced polar bear by creating two short film in downtown Amsterdam (Greenpeace's global headquarters) and narrated by Oscar-award nominated actress and sometime Dot Dot Dash Collaborator Rachel McAdams.
+We took at look at the life of a displaced polar bear by creating two short films narrated by Oscar-award nominated actress and Dot Dot Dash Collaborator, Rachel McAdams.
 Then we brought in the food trucks, the artists, the activists, the young, the old, the staunch environmentalists and the musically inclined and we put them all together in a public display of celebration and lamentation and it just might have worked.
 Not only did thousands attend the Jericho Beach event, but the media went wild for it.
-Joined by collaboraters ranging from Academny award winning actress and activist Jane Fonda, to First Nations chiefs and West CoastEnvironmental leaders, the event made headlines.
+Joined by collaborators ranging from Academy Award winning actress and activist Jane Fonda, to First Nations chiefs and West CoastEnvironmental leaders, the event made headlines.
 Shell did pulled the plug on the Polar Pioneer shortly after the event which was a huge concession and a major step towards protecting the Arctic.